bacnet-stack/bacnet-stack/trunk/bacnet-stack/bin/readme.txt

 Most of the tools have help (--help option), and use environment variables to configure the datalink.

+The Client Tools use WhoIs to bind to target devices.
+The WhoIs can be eliminated by using the address_cache file, which is read by each client tool from the current working directory.
+Having the device address from the address_cache file will greatly improve the throughput and speed of the client tools.
+The address_cache file can be generated using the standard output of the bacwi tool.

+EXAMPLE:
+bacwi -1 > address_cache

 Client Tools:
 bacrp - BACnet ReadProperty service bacwp - BACnet ReadProperty service